matthieuvigne/moteus/nautilus/protocol.md

-# Nautilus motor driver protocole
+# Nautilus motor driver protocol

 Communication with the `nautilus` board is done using SPI.
 A fixed-size frame of 8 bytes is required for a complete transaction:

 Input frame:
  - Byte 0: command byte 0